dlt-hub/dlt/docs/website/docs/running-in-production/running.md

 ### What `run` does inside

-Before adding retry to pipeline steps, note how `run` method actually works:
+Before adding retry to pipeline steps, note how the `run` method actually works:

-1. The `run` method will first use `sync_destination` method to synchronize pipeline state and schemas with the destination.
-Obviously at this point connection to the destination is established (which may fail and be retried)
+1. The `run` method will first use the `sync_destination` method to synchronize pipeline state and schemas with the destination.
+Obviously, at this point, a connection to the destination is established (which may fail and be retried).
-1. Next it will make sure that data from the previous runs is fully processed.
-If not, `run` method normalizes, loads pending data items and **exits**
+2. Next, it will make sure that data from the previous runs is fully processed.
+If not, the `run` method normalizes, loads pending data items, and **exits**.
-1. If there was no pending data, new data from `data` argument is extracted, normalized and loaded.
+3. If there was no pending data, new data from the `data` argument is extracted, normalized, and loaded.

 ### Retry helpers and `tenacity`

-By default `dlt` does not retry any of the pipeline steps.
+By default, `dlt` does not retry any of the pipeline steps.
 This is left to the included helpers and the [tenacity](https://tenacity.readthedocs.io/en/latest/) library.
-Snippet below will retry the `load` stage with the `retry_load` strategy and defined back-off or re-raise exception for any other steps (`extract`, `normalize`) and for terminal exceptions.
+The snippet below will retry the `load` stage with the `retry_load` strategy and define back-off or re-raise exceptions for any other steps (`extract`, `normalize`) and for terminal exceptions.

 ```py